 Attention deficit disorder (ADD) and attention deficit hyperactive disorder (ADHD) are common conditions that affect children and adolescents, and may continue into adulthood for some individuals.
 According to the National Institute of Mental Health (NIMH), an estimated 3 to 5 percent of children have ADHD, and it is questioned whether a child can actually outgrow the condition.
 Children who have ADHD tend to have difficulty paying attention or focusing.
 They are unable to follow directions and are easily bored or frustrated with tasks, usually moving frequently and acting impulsively.

-Adults who have ADHD may struggle with organization, time management, goal setting, and keeping jobs.
-This mental illness may also have a negative effect on relationships, self-esteem, and result in addictions.
+Adults who have ADHD may struggle with organization, time management, goal setting and keeping jobs.
+This illness may also have a negative effect on relationships and self-esteem.
 The root of ADHD remains unknown, despite continual medical and pharmaceutical research.
-It may derive from genetics, a chemical imbalance, or changes in the brain causing the area controlling attention to be weakened in persons with ADHD.
-Other potential causes or factors that can cause ADHD to worsen include poor nutrition, infections, and substance abuse during pregnancy, exposure to toxins in early childhood, and brain injuries.
+It may derive from genetics, a chemical imbalance or changes in the brain causing the area controlling attention to be weakened in persons with ADHD.
+Other potential causes or factors that can cause ADHD to worsen include poor nutrition, infections, substance abuse during pregnancy, exposure to toxins in early childhood and brain injuries.

-Though often perceived as over-diagnosed, ADD and ADHD truly affects certain adults and children.
+Though a considerably over-diagnosed condition in psychiatry, ADD and ADHD does affect certain adults and children.
 Treatment is similar to other neurological disorders, often including a combination of medication and psychosocial therapy.
 A number of medications in the stimulant family are used to control impulsive behavior and increase attention span, as well as non-stimulants for those who experience negative side effects.
 These can be very expensive, as certain drugs do not have a generic equivalent, which may result in difficulty obtaining health insurance.

-Also when choosing a plan, you should make sure the benefits include mental health care.
-Many plans still do not cover such treatment, including the regular meetings with psychiatrists a person on ADHD medication requires.
-It is also essential to check the formulary to see if the drugs you or your child are prescribed will be covered, otherwise purchasing a plan may not be much help for the condition.
-Mental health care coverage is different in every state, with each carrier.
+Some plans may not cover such treatment, including the regular psychiatrist visits that ADHD medication requires.
+It is also essential to check the formulary to see if the drugs you or your child are prescribed will be covered, though there are no guarantees that any insurer in your state will pay for them.
+Mental health coverage is different in every state, with each carrier.
 Check the plan’s details and benefits prior to making a decision so you know how much to expect to pay for the services you need.

-For an example of how underwriting works for one company in particular, here is a look at a health plan’s current guidelines regarding ADHD.
-This carrier has one of the more easily understandable underwriting manuals, and also slightly less strict policy for conditions than others.
-Keep in mind this is an example, not a universal answer for all companies in all areas.
-This insurer favors ADD applicants who have been medication and treatment-free for at least one year, and will adjust rates to a miniscule degree or not at all for such cases.
-If you do take medication, there is the potential of paying double the amount of a normal premium, or being declined altogether.
+For an example of how underwriting worked for one company, here is a look at a health plan’s 2012 guidelines regarding ADD/ADHD.
+This carrier had one of the more easily understandable underwriting manuals, and also slightly less strict policy for conditions than others.
+This insurer favored applicants who had been medication- and treatment-free for at least one year, adjusting rates slightly or not at all in these cases.
+If you used medication, there was the potential of paying double the amount of a normal premium, or being declined altogether.

 Other Health Plan Options for ADD/ADHD

-If you have a very low income and have a family, public assistance for health insurance is a good option for individuals with ADD.
+If you have a very low income and have a family, public assistance is a good option for individuals with ADD.
 Medicaid eligibility is different in each state, though every program should offer the same comprehensive set of benefits.
 Mental health care is always covered by Medicaid, as well as prescriptions.
-You will be restricted to Medicaid-approved providers, though you will be able to receive various care nonetheless.
+You will be restricted to Medicaid-approved providers, though you will be able to receive various types of care.
 If you have a preferred doctor, find out if they are a participating Medicaid provider beforehand.

 Group Health Insurance

 If you work for a business who supplies their workers with health benefits, it is worthwhile to consider enrollment as a person with ADHD.
-While there is a waiting period before coverage begins, employer-sponsored plans do not turn anyone away for health problems or pre-existing conditions.
+There is a waiting period before coverage begins, keep in mind, and employer-sponsored plans are not required by the ACA to include essential benefits, such as mental health care as plans on the exchange or some individual private plans do.
 As all health plans are different, and employers purchase plans through private health insurers, mental health may not be covered.
 Apply regardless and check the plan’s benefits to make sure you have access to coverage for what you need, especially prescriptions.
-In the meantime, short-term health plans are a nondiscriminatory source while waiting for group benefits to become effective.
+If your employer does not cover the treatments you need, research the individual plans in your area or apply on the exchange.